What are we measuring?

 Why is this important?

-What is our performance telling us?
+What is our most recent performance and trend?

-What are we doing to improve our performance?
+What we are doing to improve?

 Readmission and reoperations are very frustrating experiences for spine surgery patients.
 Among the most common reasons for reoperation or readmission is a surgical site infection.
 At BIDMC, we are committed to reducing surgical site infections and have implemented a core set of specific actions to eliminate them.
 When taken together, these specific actions (called a "bundle") typically result in consistently better outcomes than if each of these actions were performed individually.

 - Appropriate use of antibiotics just prior to and during surgery.